labgem/ASMC/README.md

 Now, ASMC can use P2RANK to detect ligand binding pockets.

+### Installation with Docker

+Follow the instructions in the [Docker section of the wiki](https://github.com/labgem/ASMC/wiki/Docker)

 ## Quick Usage

 Run ASMC in a blind way (unknown active site) using a multi fasta file that should contain at least 100 sequences for clustering to be sufficiently relevant.